QuantConnect/lean-cli/README.md

-  --iqfeed-iqconnect TEXT         The path to the IQConnect binary --iqfeed-username TEXT          Your IQFeed username --iqfeed-password TEXT          Your IQFeed password --iqfeed-productName TEXT       The product name of your IQFeed developer account --iqfeed-version TEXT           The product version of your IQFeed developer account --iqfeed-host TEXT              The IQFeed host address --polygon-api-key TEXT          Your Polygon.io API Key
+  --iqfeed-iqconnect TEXT         The path to the IQConnect binary --iqfeed-username TEXT          Your IQFeed username --iqfeed-password TEXT          Your IQFeed password --iqfeed-version TEXT           The product version of your IQFeed developer account --iqfeed-host TEXT              The IQFeed host address --polygon-api-key TEXT          Your Polygon.io API Key